 - Use eco-friendly searching engines such as Lilo or Ecosia, to fund sustainable projects or even plant more trees – simply through your searches.

 Using the Internet of Things (IoT) technologies will help to guide the supply chain as it will help your company automatically track the quality of vendors, suppliers, and end products.
-Digitization generally helps avoid wasting time, products, and resources, this encourages your company to be more efficient to adopt digital tools.
+Digitisation generally helps avoid wasting time, products, and resources, this encourages your company to be more efficient to adopt digital tools.

 Besides monitoring the quality of the products, IoT can track the location of the goods, track speed and movement of when the goods will arrive or if they are delayed.
 It can for example monitor storage conditions of raw materials and products to regulate their temperature and humidity, locate goods in storage and administer goods upon receipt.
 As this can validate when goods arrive to trigger administrative tasks as payments or onward shipping requests.